Porsil/lab-boss/README.md

   ![Header - Analyst](readme_assets/header_analyst.png)

   - When a user belonging to the senior analyst group is logged in, they have the options to visit the Batch Tracker page, Scheduler page or Logout.
-A dropdown menu is also available to visit the Data Management pages of Materials page, Analsysts page, Tests page or the Admin panel:
+A dropdown menu is also available to visit the Data Management pages of Materials page, Analysts page, Tests page or the Admin panel:

   ![Header - Senior](readme_assets/header_senior.png)